conda/conda-build/docs/source/resources/commands/conda-build.rst

           <B>--zstd-compression-level</B> {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}
                  When building v2 packages, set the compression level used by conda-package-handling.
-Defaults to the maximum.
+Defaults to 19.
+Note that using levels above 19 is not advised due to high memory consumption.

           <B>--no-activate</B>
                  do not activate the build and test envs; just prepend to PATH